rishabhh23/SIPTracker/README.md

 Systematic Investment Plan Website Application - can be used to track all the stocks included in the sip under one tab.

-Can track the curretn price, history, and day highs and lows.
+Can track the current price, history, and day highs and lows.

 Tools used - ReactJS, TailwindCSS, Rechartjs ( for charts ).